Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/ttimeline.md

   [ ] https://sanskritguide.com/the-consonants-overview/
  https://en.wikipedia.org/wiki/Romanization_of_Greek
-  "Romanization of Greek is the transliteration (letter-mapping) or transcription (sound-mapping) of text from the Greek alphabet into the Latin alphabet." sanskrit is phonetic; letter = sound
-[ ] more scripts; indic eye training, but also (south)east asian scripts #hindu_extremist
+  "Romanization of Greek is the transliteration (letter-mapping) or transcription (sound-mapping) of text from the Greek alphabet into the Latin alphabet." sanskrit is phonetic; sspace(letter = sound), where ttime is a factor [ ] more scripts; indic eye training, but also (south)east asian scripts #hindu_extremist https://en.wikipedia.org/wiki/Sanskrit#Other_writing_systems Gujarati, Bangla, Odia and major south Indian scripts
- https://en.wikipedia.org/wiki/Sanskrit#Other_writing_systems
-  Gujarati, Bangla, Odia and major south Indian scripts